 ApexSQL Search for MySQL

-This article describes how to use the MySQL Object search feature.
+This article describes how to use the MySQL and MariaDB Object search feature.

 The minimum permissions required to use the MySQL Object search feature: